-Thirty days before First Thursday of any month, the owner/developer shall submit completed application and pay fees for preliminary hearing.
+Thirty days before the Planning Commission, Zoning Commission, and Board of Adjustments meeting, the owner/developer shall submit completed application and pay fees for preliminary hearing.
 In addition, the names and addresses of all adjacent property owners (adjacent means next to or directly across the street) shall be furnished on the application or on a separate sheet.

-Thirty (30) days before First Thursday of any month (preliminary hearing) submit 6 bound copies of the preliminary required plats with plans and specifications for construction as defined in Article 3 of the Unified Development Code and 10 additional copies of any plats containing the information required by the attached checklist for plats.
+Thirty (30) days before the Planning Commission and Zoning Commission (preliminary hearing) submit 6 bound copies of the preliminary required plats with plans and specifications for construction as defined in Article 3 of the Unified Development Code and 10 additional copies of any plats containing the information required by the attached checklist for plats.
 Items (1) and certification block Item (2) and Item (5) shall be completed and signed when the plat sheets are submitted to the Planning Commission for reviews.
 All other certification blocks shall be left blank.

 Within 3 days after receipt of completed preliminary information, plans and specifications will be sent by the Building Department to the review engineer, Street and Sewer & Water Departments, the City Planner and the Planning Commission Chairman.
 Review Engineer, Street and Sewer Department and City Planner shall be sent a letter of review with recommendations to Board Secretary fifteen (15) days before the next meeting.
 The Planning Secretary shall send immediately a copy of the letters of review to the design engineer and the developer.
 Preliminary plans submitted at the Planning Commission meeting should reflect any information asked for in the review letter.

-At least 5 days before the Zoning Commission's regular meeting, the Zoning Secretary will advertise one time in the local newspaper and send to the applicant by certified mail, notice of time, place and date of the public meeting.
+At least 5 days before the Zoning Commission's regular meeting, the Secretary will advertise one time in the local newspaper and send to the applicant by certified mail, notice of time, place and date of the public meeting.
 The secretary will also notify the adjacent property owners by regular mail of the time, place and date of the public hearing.